aponysus/redress/docs/recipes/observability.md

 See also: [HTTP recipes](http.md), [DB recipes](db.md), [Worker recipes](workers.md).

+Read this page when you want backend-agnostic observability patterns and operational guidance for tags, stop reasons, and hook usage in real systems.

+For the observability contract itself, see [Observability](../observability.md).
+For the canonical core API shape, see [Usage](../usage.md).

 Redress emits lifecycle events via `on_metric` and `on_log`.
 These hooks are designed for metrics/logging without coupling to a specific backend.